AI Keyboards vs. Traditional Keyboards in 2026

 • Using AI assistance selectively for specific types of writing tasks

-From my personal experience testing dozens of keyboard options, I've found that no single solution works best for everything.
+From my personal experience testing dozens of keyboard options throughout 2025 and into 2026, I've found that no single solution works best for everything.
 I use a premium mechanical keyboard for long-form writing and programming, but switch to AI assistance for emails, messages, and content that needs to match specific tones or styles.
+The gap between these experiences has narrowed considerably in 2026, with hybrid solutions emerging that combine physical typing satisfaction with intelligent AI assistance.

 As one productivity expert I interviewed put it: "The best keyboard isn't an either/or choice anymore.
 It's about having the right keyboard strategy for different contexts in your digital life."